5.16 Safe Working and Learning Environment Policy

 It is the official policy of Northern Arizona University to prohibit discrimination, to inform individuals of their right to be free from such behaviors, and to promote the safety of all individuals at university sites and activities.
 This policy covers students, staff, faculty, administrators, contractors, vendors, visitors, residents, and guests in accordance with federal and state statutory and decisional law.

-This policy is based on Arizona Board of Regents and NAU Policy and state and federal laws including but not limited to: Title VI and Title VII of the Civil Rights Act of 1964, as amended; the Age Discrimination in Employment Act of 1967; Title IX of the Education Amendments Act of 1972; Sections 503 and 504 of the Rehabilitation Act of 1973; the Vietnam Era Veterans Readjustment Assistance Act of 1974, as amended; the Civil Rights Act of 1991; Executive Order 11246; and the Americans with Disabilities Act of 1990, and the ADA Amendments Act of 2008.
+This policy is based on Arizona Board of Regents and NAU Policy and state and federal laws including but not limited to: Title VI and Title VII of the Civil Rights Act of 1964, as amended; the Age Discrimination in Employment Act of 1967; Title IX of the Education Amendments Act of 1972; Sections 503 and 504 of the Rehabilitation Act of 1973; the Vietnam Era Veterans Readjustment Assistance Act of 1974, as amended; the Civil Rights Act of 1991; Executive Order 11246; the Genetic Information and Nondiscrimination Act of 2008; the Americans with Disabilities Act of 1990, and the ADA Amendments Act of 2008.

 The purpose of this policy and procedure is to:

-a) prevent the occurrence of discrimination on the basis of sex, race, color, age, national origin, religion, sexual orientation, disability, veteran status, or gender identity,
+a) prevent the occurrence of discrimination on the basis of sex, race, color, age, national origin, religion, sexual orientation, disability, veteran status, gender identity and genetic information

 b) prevent sexual harassment, sexual assault, and other forms of prohibited harassment by anyone on this campus,

 c) prevent conflicts of interest that might arise from consensual amorous relationships,